vadanrod14/RA.Aid/README.md

 ### Server with Web Interface

 RA.Aid includes a modern server with web interface that provides:

 - Beautiful dark-themed chat interface
-- Real-time streaming of command output
+- Real-time streaming of agent trajectory
-- Request history with quick resubmission
 - Responsive design that works on all devices

 To launch the server with web interface: